 az account set --subscription "<Subscription ID>"

 Subscription ID can be found in the previous response after you logged in.
-Create service principal using following command.
+Create service principal using the following command.

 az ad sp create-for-rbac -n "<Name of Service Principal>"